How Predictive Procurement Solves Challenges in the Food and Beverage Industry

 Ongoing Labor Shortages

-Another issue on this list that many sectors feel is labor shortages.
+Another issue on this list that many sectors feel is labor constraints.
 It may sound minor compared to climate change, but this is a big one.
-Procurement was already feeling the heat of insufficient staff to meet demand, but the pandemic and subsequent events have worsened that problem.
+Procurement was already feeling the strain of limited resources to meet demand, and the past several years have only increased the complexity of the work.

-One of the most critical challenges procurement in the food industry will face in 2023 will be a talent shortage.
-Losing a high-performance team member means a hit to productivity, a lengthy recruitment process, and onboarding costs.
+A big challenge procurement in the food industry face is operating effectively with lean teams.
+Losing a high-performance team member still means a hit to productivity, a lengthy recruitment process, and onboarding costs.

-How Predictive Procurement Helps Teams Prepare for the Challenges of 2023
+How Predictive Procurement Helps Teams Prepare for Today’s Challenges

-The next year may present unpredictable challenges, but procurement can be agile in its response.
-Organizations that adopt PPO will be better equipped to meet each of these challenges, and here’s why: many of the issues procurement professionals will face next year boil down to speed.
+The coming years may present unpredictable challenges, but procurement can be agile in its response.
+Organizations that adopt Predictive Procurement will be better equipped to meet each of these challenges, and here’s why: many of the issues procurement professionals will face next year boil down to speed.

 Manual processes lack that speed.
 Even many platforms lack the speed.
-Advanced, predictive solutions like Arkestro are the answer.
+Advanced, Predictive Procurement platforms like Arkestro are the answer.

 Jean-Michel Dos Remedios, VP of Strategic Sourcing at Bel Brands USA, highlights how Arkestro saves them time: